EliziumNet/Krayola/Elizium.Krayola/docs/classes.md

 *semiColonSV* is a semi-colon separated string value, where each leg represents a single couplet.
 The sub-string representing a couplet, is itself a comma separated value and can contain either 2 or 3 elements.
 Because the user might need to use a comma or semi-colon inside key or value values, they need to be escaped.
 This is already done automatically inside the Scribbler.NakedLine method.

 *NakedLine* is a 'Line' instance which is a collection (compound value) of 'couplet's.
-The Line method has a new line built into it.
 The Line method is defined in terms of the Krayola Theme.
 The collection of pairs that comprises the line are 'book-ended' by the tokens defined in the Krayola theme under the 'OPEN' and 'CLOSE' keys.
 A naked line is one that is rendered without the 'OPEN' and 'CLOSE' tokens.
 The NakedLine method has a new line built into it.

 #### Krayon.Pair / Compounder